amcmullen9291/react-pagination/README.md

 # pagination

-This repo paginates fetched data in both class components and functional components using react-paginate as well as setting limits on fetch requests.
+This repo paginates fetched data in both class components and functional components using react-paginate.
+It also uses fetch requests with data limit parameters.

 Data fetched from
 https://jsonplaceholder.typicode.com/photos